 Support industrial decarbonisation through the development of roadmaps for CCUS, low-carbon hydrogen and energy efficiency

 To avoid the devastating effects of climate change, the UK has set a legally binding emissions target of net-zero by 2050.
 Business and government must work together to deliver this.

 Renewable energy connected to the grid has increased by 500% in the last decade, while the return of Pot 1 auctions and a 5GW target for low-carbon hydrogen has reinforced the UK’s commitment to decarbonising power generation.
 But more progress must be made.
 Without clear, long-term roadmaps for the decarbonisation of all sectors, and visible financing strategies for CCUS and hydrogen, business is prevented from taking the next steps.

 Businesses need more incentives to make the switch to low emission vehicles.
 The government must work with industry to deliver a national charging infrastructure strategy and vision for low emissions logistics to encourage the mass switch required.

 These policies must be developed now if business is to make a significant difference in time.

 "Our energy system is going through profound change at the moment.
 Industry needs to work with government so we can continue to invest with confidence as we move to a low-carbon economy, where our energy comes from a wide range of sources and businesses and households are in more control of the energy they use."Carl Ennis, Managing Director, Energy Management, Siemens PLC

-Renewable alternatives are great for the planet - and phenomenal for business and our economy too.
-Low-carbon solutions can drive significant economic growth, export opportunities and national cost savings.
+A low-carbon future will be great for the planet and phenomenal for business and our economy too.
+The journey to net-zero will drive significant economic growth, provide vast employment, export opportunities and national cost savings.

 The CBI campaigns tirelessly on behalf of our members so that business creates prosperity for all.
 Learn more about the work we do and the impact we are making on this issue.